hypo69/hypo/pytest/gemini/src/fast_api/gemini/backend/main.md

 2. **Comprehensive Test Cases:**  The tests now cover valid input, zero input, string input (a potential type error), and an exception (division by zero).
 The `test_dummy_function_2` has cases for negative input and float input to ensure the function handles various scenarios.
 This is critical for robust testing.

-3. **`pytest.raises` for Exceptions:**  The `test_dummy_function_2_zero_input` test case demonstrates how to use `pytest.raises` to assert that a specific exception is raised when the function encounters an error.
+3. **`pytest.raises` for Exceptions:**  The `test_dummy_function_2_zero_input` test case demonStartes how to use `pytest.raises` to assert that a specific exception is raised when the function encounters an error.
 This ensures that your code handles exceptions appropriately.

 4. **Clear Test Names:**  Test function names are descriptive (e.g., `test_dummy_function_1_valid_input`).
 This significantly improves readability.